Andrzej Sapkowski: Translations and adaptations of Sapkowski's works

 In 2009, Russian heavy metal band Esse staged The Road with No Return, a rock opera based on the works by Sapkowski.
 Yevgeny Pronin is the author of the libretto and the composer of much of the opera's music.
 The premiere of the opera took place the same year in Rostov-on-Don and was subsequently released as a DVD in 2012.

 The Polish game developer, CD Projekt Red, created a role-playing game series based on The Witcher universe.
 The first game, titled simply The Witcher, was first released in October 2007.
 The sequel, The Witcher 2: Assassins of Kings was released in 2011.
 The third game in the trilogy, The Witcher 3: Wild Hunt, was released in May 2015.
 The game shipped over 40 million copies, making it one of the best selling video games of all time.

 In May 2017, Netflix commissioned The Witcher, an English-language adaptation of the book series.
 The Witcher television series premiered on Netflix on 20 December 2019.
 Sapkowski served for a while as a creative consultant on the project.
 The popularity of the Netflix show led to Sapkowski topping Amazon's list of best-selling authors ahead of J.K.
 Rowling and Stephen King.
-A spin-off anime The Witcher: Nightmare of the Wolf, produced by Lauren Schmidt Hissrich, premiered in 2021.
+An spin-off animated film, The Witcher: Nightmare of the Wolf, produced by Lauren Schmidt Hissrich, premiered in 2021.
+A second spinoff animation, The Witcher: Sirens of the Deep, was released on February 11 2025, adapting the short story "A Little Sacrifice" from the collection Sword of Destiny.

-In September 2017, a musical Wiedźmin (The Witcher) directed by Wojciech Kościelniak was premiered at the Musical Theatre in Gdynia.
+In September 2017, a musical Wiedźmin (The Witcher) directed by Wojciech Kościelniak premiered at the Musical Theatre in Gdynia.